The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 However, this type of thick material should be avoided in hot weather.

-Cut and sizing side
+Cutting and sizing side

-For me, it's more of a straight cut than anything else.
+For me it's more of a straight cut than anything else.

-What about the manufacturing, finishes and details?
+What about the manufacturing, finishing and details?

 A Vietnamese confection that does a decent job, considering the price.